-It goes without saying that I only share recipes here that I love, but this recipe?
+It goes without saying that I only share recipes here that I love, but this recipe for Olive Oil Zucchini Bread?
 I love love it.
 Beyoncé-style crazy in love.
-I think it is destined to be our forever go-to future-family-heirloom zucchini bread recipe, even.
-I heart it that much.

-It came to be for two reasons:
+This recipe came to be for two reasons:

 I always feel the need to create new zucchini bread recipes.
 I guess that’s one reason why I’m a food blogger (I can’t help myself).
 Like I said, though, I think I’ll stop now.